opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ### Whether the 2015 Deed was voidable for duress, undue influence or unconscionability

 53     Ram pleaded that there was a relationship of trust and confidence between Navin and him.
 He also pleaded that he was dependent on Navin for the Annual Allowance, had nowhere else to stay in Singapore apart from the Poole Road property, was cash-strapped and could not maintain his and Mrs Ram’s then-standard of living.
 The 2015 Deed, according to Ram, was manifestly disadvantageous to him because it effectively meant that he waived all his claims to the moneys from the Bonds, which were his to begin with.
-Moreover, the US$2m he received under the 2015 Deed was highly disproportionate to the value of all the entitlements he had to relinquish in exchange, such as the proceeds of the Bonds, the Evergreen shares that Mrs Ram sold to Navin (which Ram claimed was held on trust for him by Mrs Ram), the payment of the arrears of the Annual Allowance and resumption of payment thereof.[\[note: 61\]](#Ftn_61)
+Moreover, the US$2m he received under the 2015 Deed was highly disproportionate to the value of all the entitlements he had to relinquish in exchange, such as the proceeds of the Bonds, the Evergreen shares that Mrs Ram sold to Navin (which Ram claimed was held on trust for him by Mrs Ram), the payment of the arrears of the Annual Allowance and resumption of payment thereof.[^61]

 54     Mrs Ram pleaded that she did not receive any benefit for entering into the 2015 Deed.
 Navin had ceased to pay her and Ram the Annual Allowance since 2013.
-She also did not receive independent legal or financial advice before entering into the 2015 Deed.[\[note: 62\]](#Ftn_62)
+She also did not receive independent legal or financial advice before entering into the 2015 Deed.[^62]

 #### Economic duress

 55     There are two elements in duress.
 First, there had to be pressure amounting to compulsion of the victim’s will.
 Second, the pressure exerted had to be illegitimate: _E C Investment Holding Pte Ltd v Ridout Residence Pte Ltd and another_ at \[48\].

 56     Both Ram and Mrs Ram claimed that they signed the 2015 Deed under economic duress.
 Navin stopped paying the Annual Allowance to his parents in 2013.
-Ram claimed that he was in a vulnerable financial position, having been deprived of the Annual Allowance and his Bonds, and that Navin was adamant that Ram had to sign the 2015 Deed before he would receive either.[\[note: 63\]](#Ftn_63)
+Ram claimed that he was in a vulnerable financial position, having been deprived of the Annual Allowance and his Bonds, and that Navin was adamant that Ram had to sign the 2015 Deed before he would receive either.[^63]

 57     Mrs Ram’s case appeared to be that the economic duress arose because Navin stopped paying her half share of the Annual Allowance in 2013.

 58     In my view, Ram and Mrs Ram failed to prove economic duress.
 Mrs Ram received the US$1,962,000 in January 2015 pursuant to the SPA.
-Ram had access to those funds since, according to him, the shares that Mrs Ram sold under the SPA, were held by Mrs Ram on trust for him (a fact that Mrs Ram confirmed[\[note: 64\]](#Ftn_64)).
+Ram had access to those funds since, according to him, the shares that Mrs Ram sold under the SPA, were held by Mrs Ram on trust for him (a fact that Mrs Ram confirmed[^64]).
 That amount was left intact until a full six months later.
-Even then, US$1m was withdrawn not for the purposes of meeting daily expenses, but for the purposes of investment.[\[note: 65\]](#Ftn_65) Neither Ram nor Mrs Ram gave any credible explanation why they did not have to make use of the proceeds from the sale of the shares under the SPA for their living expenses.
+Even then, US$1m was withdrawn not for the purposes of meeting daily expenses, but for the purposes of investment.[^65] Neither Ram nor Mrs Ram gave any credible explanation why they did not have to make use of the proceeds from the sale of the shares under the SPA for their living expenses.
 The inescapable conclusion was that they were not in such a desperate need for money for their living expenses, as they claimed.

 59     Further, the evidence did not support any compulsion of will:

 (a)     Ram testified that he signed the 2015 Deed on the understanding that Navin would return the shares in Evergreen, pay the Annual Allowance, return one unit at High Street Plaza to Ram, and return the shares in Janson (see \[34\] above).
 It seemed to me that the evidence was more consistent with the striking of a bargain than any compulsion of will.

-(b)     Mrs Ram testified that she signed the 2015 Deed “because Ram had signed it.”[\[note: 66\]](#Ftn_66) This put paid to any allegation of compulsion of will.
+(b)     Mrs Ram testified that she signed the 2015 Deed “because Ram had signed it.”[^66] This put paid to any allegation of compulsion of will.

 #### Undue influence